UMCUGenetics/RNASeq-NF/docs/reference.md

 **Genome configuration**

-Custom genome settings should be included as a separate configuration file via the the `--genome_config` parameter, either directly or within a configuration file as described above.
+Custom genome settings should *always* be included as a separate configuration file via the the `--genome_config` parameter, either directly or within a configuration file as described above.
 For example;

 ```
 includeConfig '../process.config